amolsood/notes/AWS/HA & Scaling/Highlights.md

   - Instance Cooldown - Pauses auto scaling for a set amount of time.
 Helps to avoid runaway scaling events (defaults to 5 minutes)
   - Avoids Thrashing - You want to create instances quickly and spin them down slowly
 - Types
-  - Reactive Scaling - Playing catchup, once load is there you measure it and then determine to if you need to create more resources
+  - Reactive Scaling - Playing catchup, once load is there you measure it and then determine if you need to create more resources
   - Scheduled Scaling - Great for predictive workload, create a scaling event to get resources ready to go before they are actually needed
   - Predictive Scaling - AWS uses ML to determine when scaling will be required.
 Reevaluated every 24 hours to create a forecast of next 48 hours
 - **Steady state auto scaling group** - Min, Max and Desired set to 1 and multiple subnets, if an instance is terminated it will spin up a new one automatically in another AZs (subnet)